pgorczak/srslte-docker-emulated/README.md

 **Adding UEs:** The compose file contains an optional second UE.
 It uses the second IMSI from the default user_db.csv (srsEPC).
 To add more UEs, add IMSIs to the csv and tell the UEs to use them.

+### Internet access for UEs

+By default, containers are attached to a Docker network with a default route.
+This means everyone has internet access through the virtualized Docker network.
+It takes two extra steps to make UEs access the internet through the EPC instead.
+First configure network address translation at the EPC

+    docker exec virtual-srsepc iptables -t nat -A POSTROUTING -s 172.16.0.0/24 -o eth0 -j MASQUERADE

+This will masquerade all forwarded traffic from UEs (matched by source IP address) leaving the EPC's eth0 (Docker) interface.

+Second, tell the UE to route traffic via the EPC by default

+    docker exec virtual-srsue ip route replace default via 172.16.0.1

+Now you have network access through the EPC

+    docker exec virtual-srsue ping google.com

+You can verify that this ping is using the LTE connection by checking whether it has about 20 ms added latency due to uplink scheduling or by waiting until the UE enters "RRC IDLE" state, in which your ping command will trigger a random access and connection setup.
+The UE enters that state after one minute of not having sent or received any data through the LTE connection, so make sure no pings are running.